 Welcome to WEBKNOSSOS!
 The Dashboard lets you do the following things: manage your datasets, create new annotations, continue working on existing annotations, and get tasks assigned to you.

-This screen shows all the available and accessible datasets for a user.
-You can view a dataset (read-only) or start new annotations from this screen.
+On this screen, you can see all the datasets that you can access.
+You can either view a dataset without making any changes, or start a new annotation on it.
 Search for your dataset by using the search bar or sorting any of the table columns.
 Learn more about managing datasets in the Datasets guide.

 Read more about the organization of datasets here.

 With Tasks, you can coordinate large annotation projects with your users.
 Tasks are small annotation work assignments that are automatically distributed to users.
 This is particularly useful when you have several users in your organization that you can distribute the work to, e.g., working students, scientific assistances, outside collaborators, etc.